G: What do you think homeopathy is not?

 G: First, let’s see if you have any conclusions that homeopathy isn’t.
 So far we have: homeopathic remedies are not substances, is that all?

 AV: Apart from the things that most homeopaths agree on, yes.
 That homeopathy is not a form of regular medicine with healthy or at least non-toxic remedies, that it is a naturopathy, that it is a complementary healing method, but we don’t need to talk about that.
-I would love to continue creating from scratch.
+I would love to continue creating from nothing.